nim-lang/Nim/doc/manual.rst

   echo $x

 When the exported symbol is another module, all of its definitions will be forwarded.
-You can use an ``except`` list to exclude some of the symbols.
+One can use an ``except`` list to exclude some of the symbols.

-Notice that when exporting, you need to specify only the module name:
+Notice that when exporting, one needs to specify only the module name:

 .. code-block:: nim
   import foo/bar/baz